Name of Mexico: Names of the country

-Anahuac (meaning land surrounded by water) was the name in Nahuatl given to what is now Mexico during Pre-Hispanic times.
+Anahuac (meaning land surrounded by water) was the name in Nahuatl given to the Valley of Mexico during Pre-colonial times.
 When the Spanish conquistadors besieged México-Tenochtitlan in 1521, it was almost completely destroyed.
 It was rebuilt during the following three years, after which it was designated as a municipality and capital of the vice-royalty of New Spain.
-In 1524 the municipality of Mexico City was established, known as México Tenustitlan, and as of 1585 became officially known simply as Ciudad de México.
+In 1524, the municipality of Mexico City was established, known as México Tenustitlan.
+In 1585, it became officially known as Ciudad de México.
 The name Mexico was used only to refer to the city, and later to a province within New Spain.
-It was not until the independence of the vice-royalty of New Spain that "Mexico" became the traditional and conventional short-form name of the country.
+It was not until the independence of the vice-royalty of New Spain that "Mexico" became the traditional short-form name of the country.

-During the 1810s, different insurgent groups advocated and fought for the independence of the vice-royalty of New Spain.
+In the 1810s, different insurgent groups advocated and fought for the independence of the vice-royalty of New Spain.
 This vast territory was composed of different intendencias and provinces, successors of the kingdoms and captaincies general administered by the vice-regal capital of Mexico City.
 In 1813, the deputies of the Congress of Anahuac signed the document Acta Solemne de la Declaración de Independencia de la América Septentrional, ("Solemn Act of the Declaration of Independence of Northern America").

-In 1814 the Supreme Congress of the revolutionary forces that met at Apatzingán (in today's state of Michoacán) drafted the first constitution, in 1814 whereby the name América Mexicana ("Mexican America") was chosen for the country.
+In 1814, the Supreme Congress of the revolutionary forces that met at Apatzingán (in today's state of Michoacán) drafted the first constitution, in 1814 whereby the name América Mexicana ("Mexican America") was chosen for the country.
 The head of the insurgent forces, however, was defeated by the royalist forces, and the constitution was never enacted.

 Servando Teresa de Mier, in a treatise written in 1820 in which he discussed the reasons why New Spain was the only overseas territory of Spain that had not yet secured its independence, chose the term Anáhuac to refer to the country.
 This term, in Nahuatl, was used by the Mexica to refer to the territory they dominated.
-According to some linguists, it means "near or surrounded by waters", probably in reference to Lake Texcoco, even though it was also the word used to refer to the world or the terrestrial universe (as when used in the phrase Cem Anáhuac, "the entire earth") and in which their capital, Mexico-Tenochtitlan, was at the centre and at the same time at the centre of the waters, being built on an island in a lake.
+According to some linguists, it means "near or surrounded by waters", probably about Lake Texcoco, even though it was also the word used to refer to the world or the terrestrial universe (as when used in the phrase Cem Anáhuac, "the entire earth") and in which their capital, Mexico-Tenochtitlan, was at the centre and at the same time at the centre of the waters, being built on an island in a lake.